GavinBuckley/PacifistTracker/README.md

 ## Usage
 - Ensure the mod is selected and click "Play!"
 - (Optional) If you want to add custom quips to the death screen you can make the changes as follows:
--- Open main.lua in the text editor of your choice
+  - Open main.lua in the text editor of your choice
--- At the bottom of the file, there should be an array titled "death_quips" -- Add as many quips as you like
+  - At the bottom of the file, there should be an array titled "death_quips"
+  - Add as many quips as you like
--- Above the array there is a function with a random number generator.
+  - Above the array there is a function with a random number generator.
 Make sure the max number is equal to the number of quips there are.
--- Save the file
+  - Save the file
--- In Modlunky, refresh the mods
+  - In Modlunky, click "Refresh Mods"